Hassan of Basra: Persian Kurdistan

 Author and folklorist Howard Schwartz published a Jewish tale collected from Persian Kurdistan with the title The Stork Princess.
 In this tale, a youth named Aaron lives with his poor family.
 One day, a stranger pays them a visit and offers to take Aaron as his apprentice.
 Aaron and the stranger ride their camels to the base of a high mountain, on whose top lies a cave guarding a great treasure.
 Aaron rides the camel up the mountain slopes and enters the cave; inside, a vast treasure.
 The youth loads the camel with sacks of gems and gold and commands it down the mountain, then asks the stranger to send the animal up.
 The stranger denies his request and abandons him up the mountain.
 Back to Aaron, he begins to feel hungry and tries to find a way to escape the mountaintop: on one side, the slopes, on the other, the sea.
 He chooses to dive in the sea and swims for three days until he reaches a beach.
 Wandering a bit, he finds a large house, where a young woman welcomes him and gives him food.
 The young woman and her sisters take him in as their adopted brother and they live together.
 Some time later, the sisters are invited by her uncle for a wedding, and give Aaron a set of keys for him to explore house, except for one particular door.
 Aaron obeys at first, but one day decides to open the forbidden door, despite their warnings: he finds a beach on shore next to the sea, where three storks are bathing.
 Suddenly, the storks take off their feathers and become beautiful maidens, the third and youngest the most beautiful of all, who Aaron falls in love with.
 The storks fly away and the youth grows ill with longing.
 When his adoptive sisters return, they learn he opened the forbidden door and tell him the stork maidens are princesses from another kingdom that come once a month to bathe in the sea and fly back there.
 The next time the birds come, Aaron hides in a crack and takes the feathers from the third princess.
 He tricks her into going through the door, and she loses her magic powers to turn into a stork.
 Aaron and the now human stork princess marry, and they make a long journey back to his parents, then journey to the princess's kingdom.
+In his notes to the tale, Schwartz noticed that the story was a "variant" of The Tale of Hasan of Bassorah.